Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

 If you are using Internet Explorer 6: go to the File menu, and choose Send > Link by Email

 By default, Internet Explorer 7 does not have a File menu visible; this is a quick way to determine which version of Internet Explorer you are running.
-(Otherwise, go under Internet Explorer's Help menu, and choose About to determine which version you have.)
+(Otherwise, go under Internet Explorer's Help menu, and choose About to determine which version you have - follow the simple steps in this tutorial: what version of Internet Explorer do I have?.)

 Auto-generated Web Page Link in New Email